-Our origins as a machine translation company date back to the 2nd release of the Moses translator.
+Our origins as a machine translation company date back to the 2nd release of the statistical Moses translator in 2009.
 Pangeanic was the first company in the world to implement Moses commercially -as reported by EU FP7 Research Programme Euromatrixplus.
 It was designed from the very beginning to serve open standards workflows (inputs and outputs in TMX, xliff).
 Nowadays, all our engines are created using neural networks and offer near-human machine translation quality.

 If you translate over 100,000 words in a year into a specific domain, we recommend you to consider the possibility of adopting and growing your own machine translation system.
 You probably own enough data to create your own language model and we can train a specific engine.
 All you need is machine translation consultancy.

 You may think this is an expensive development exercise compared to standard CAT or out-of-the-box rule-based systems.
 It needn’t be.

 Consider the hidden costs and known inefficiencies of CAT solutions:

 - Production will always be dependant on TM matches and similarities.

 - No quick turn-around, not even for gisting.

 - Built-in translator-dependent inefficiencies (typing, thinking, terminology researching).

 - A Machine Translation system can provide results where a TM/CAT tool gives out 0% match (and you end up paying for a new translation).

 - Higher “per capita” language output as a result of fast initial output and post-editing.